mik-jozef/chalk/notes.md

-function and type definitions are hoisted html+friends as gui audio library documentation generator (like javadoc) hooks in compiler that can run unit tests or do whathever, like npm scripts? mathematical proofs about invariants in the program? eg. assert param 'x' is a square number
+function and type definitions are hoisted html+friends as gui audio library if assignment has side effects, should they happen when assigning to blank identifier? documentation generator (like javadoc) hooks in compiler that can run unit tests or do whathever, like npm scripts? mathematical proofs about invariants in the program? eg. assert param 'x' is a square number